What is macular degeneration?

-The macula is the small, central portion of the retina, the light sensitive lining at the back of the eye.
-Light rays from objects that we are looking at come to a focus on the retina and are converted into electrical impulses that are then sent to the brain.
-The macula is responsible for sharp straight-ahead vision necessary for functions such as reading, driving a car, and recognizing faces.
+The macula is the small, middle portion of the retina, which is the light sensitive lining at the back of the eye.
+The macula is responsible for sharp, central (straight-ahead) vision necessary for functions such as reading, driving a car, and recognizing faces.

 Two types of macular degeneration

 Ninety percent of macular degeneration is called "atrophic" or "dry" macular degeneration.
 It is characterized by a thinning of the macular tissue and the development of small deposits on the retina called drusen.
 This usually develops slowly and often only causes mild visual loss.
 Dry macular degernation can be categorized into early, intermediate, and advanced dry macular degernation.
 In certain cases, dry macular degeneration can lead to wet macular degeneration.

 The second form of is called "exudative" or "wet" macular degeneration, because of the abnormal growth of new blood vessels under the macula which can leak and eventually create a large blind spot in the central vision.
 This form of the disease is of much greater threat to vision than the more common dry type.

 General symptoms of macular degeneration include blurry or fuzzy central vision, a reduction in color vision, straight lines appear distorted, wavy, or crooked, and a dark or empty area may appear in the center of vision.

 The symptoms of wet macular degeneration occur at a much faster rate than dry macular degeneration, which can take up to ten years before symptoms are noted.

 What causes macular degeneration?